JasonLocklin/Dissertation/outline.md

 @Golla2008 tested controls and patients with cerebellar damage on a saccadic adaptation task involving both augmented and shortened saccades.
-The controls, and patients with an intact oculomotor vermis adapted to the augmentation by increasing saccade durration, but not peak velocity.
+The controls, and two patients with an intact oculomotor vermis, but large, unilateral hemispheric lesions, adapted to the augmentation by increasing saccade durration, but not peak velocity.
 They adapted to inward adaptation, or reduction, by both parameters.
 In contrast, patients with damage to the oculomotor vermis

+The population response of Purkinje cells in the cerebellum seems to encode or influence the duration of normal and gain-increased saccades, but not gain-decreased saccades[@Catz2008].